alexkourtis98/PhilosophitoWebsite/README.md

 ### 🤔 What is Philosophito?

-This Android App is designed to help students that are taking the Business Ethics course at Deree, ACG.
+This Android App is designed to help students that are taking the Business Ethics course at College.

 It contains most, if not all, of the course's material, the three basic moral theories: